prosekit/prosekit/CONTRIBUTING.md

 ## Pull Requests

-1. Use [Conventional Commits](https://www.conventionalcommits.org/) style for PR titles
+1. Use [Conventional Commits](https://www.conventionalcommits.org/) style for PR titles and Git commit messages.
-2. After making changes, run `pnpm run change` to create a changeset
+2. If your changes need to be published, run `pnpm run change` to start an interactive session to create a changeset.
+Alternatively, you can manually create a changeset file in the `.changeset/` directory.
+3. Run `pnpm run fix` to fix linting and formatting issues.
-3. Make sure all tests pass before submitting
+4. Make sure all tests pass before submitting a PR.